 Submissions from small Faculties are due no later than 4 p.m. on the first working day of February.

-Please send the original application (no copies are required) to the Strategic Initiatives Manager, Centre for Teaching and Learning, 5-02 Cameron, and an electronic version to email@example.com.
+Please send the original application (no copies are required) to the Strategic Initiatives Manager, Centre for Teaching and Learning, 5-02 Cameron Library, and an electronic version to firstname.lastname@example.org.
 Applicants are required to use 12 point Times New Roman font, 1 inch margins, and single spacing.
 The Committee reserves the right not to consider materials exceeding the page limitations noted below.

 The submission shall include these items in the following order: